Check out all the great stuff we've added to the store!

 We encourage everyone to train in their own gear.
 The best dive is a safe dive, and training in ill-fitting gear is unsafe.
 We recognize that costs of gear can be a barrier to entry in the sport and have selected specific gear to be discounted for our students.
 This package includes: mask, snorkel, gloves, boots, SMB, Finger Reel, and fins.
 The staff at Sound Dive Center can help you select quality equipment that fits properly.

-What’s in a scuba tank?
+What is in a scuba tank?
 Oxygen?

 diver_crabHow long does a tank of air last?

-Since people are different ages, sizes and physical condition, they breathe at different rates.
+Since people are different ages, sizes, and physical condition, they breathe at different rates.
 As you go deeper you use air faster, so each dive is different.
 Divers carry a pressure gauge and/or dive computer that lets them know how much air is in their tank.
 As divers gain more experience and relax, our “bottom time” will improve.
 Divers can expect a 30 minute to one hour underwater time when diving to 40 to 90 ft with an average 80cf tank.

 This ear pain comes from the water pressure on your eardrum.
 In your SCUBA course, you’ll learn to love the phrase, "Clear Early and Often".
 We teach simple techniques to “equalize” your ears to the surrounding pressure, much like you do when you fly in an airplane, which prevents ear pain.